02 Jul DIY Dog Bandana

 It’s time to cut out your fabric.
 Layout your pattern pieces, remember not to rush this step.
 Take your time, consider the direction of the pattern or stripes so they run the way you want and make sure you added a seam allowance.
 Okay, it’s cuttin’ time!

 1. The first step is to iron the neckband.
 You want to fold and press the seam allowances into the center, and with wrong sides together, press the neckband in half.

 2. With right sides together, stitch the 2 triangle pieces together at the two bottom angles, in one continuous stitch.
 Backstitch at the beginning and the end to reinforce.

 3. On the wrong side press seams open.

 4. Turn the triangle to the right side and press again to finish edges.
 Leaving the top of the triangle open and unsewn.

 5. Next position the neckband and the triangle pieces, so that the unsewn edge tucks inside of the open band, just within the length of your seam allowance.

 6. Pin the neckband closed all the way across, including the top edge of the triangle.

-7. To finish both ends of the neck band, one at a time, with right sides together, sew a vertical stitch on each end.
-Turn both ends out so you have a nicely finish edge.
+7. To finish both ends of the neckband of the bandana, one at a time, with right sides together, sew a vertical stitch on each end.
+Turn both ends out so you have a nicely finished edge.
 You may need to use a pointed tool to gently unfold the corner so it is square.

 8. Press both ends of the neckband.